elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 ## This is Called the Elastic Stack

-* prior to beats, you'd hear about the “ELK stack” – elasticsearch, logstash, kibana.
+* prior to beats, you'd hear about the "ELK stack" – elasticsearch, logstash, kibana.